CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 -   Ability to install packages on the server

--   Access to CenturyLink Cloud Object Storage
+-   Access to Lumen Cloud Object Storage

 ### Use Case Scenarios